Opponents: Stoke City

 Where to eat/drink

-The bet365 Stadium is set just a few minutes out of Stoke-on-Trent city centre and, as such, means supporters may prefer to take in the sights prior to making their way to the stadium via taxi closer to kick-off.
-Built adjacent to the A50, there is both a Holiday Inn and a Harvester close just metres away from Stoke’s home and both allow away fans, while the aforementioned Power League is another option.
+Built adjacent to the A50, there is a Harvester just metres away from Stoke’s home which allows away fans, while the Power League is another option.
 Local police often direct fans from the train station to the Venue Bar and the Terrace Bar on Leek Road.
 A shuttle bus to the stadium stops outside the latter, leaving for the match around an hour prior to kick-off and returning after the full-time whistle.
 A pre-match novelty worth checking out is the pair of canal boats moored on the canal behind the main stand; one sells local oatcake, while the other stocks cheap alcohol as well as tea, coffee and more.
 The latter is aptly named ‘Barge-Inn Booze’ and, with a five-star average review on Trip Advisor, you can’t go wrong!